 Size Of Coffee Filter

 The final thing to consider is what size coffee filter you need.
 Disk filters come in a single size, while cone and basket filters have different sizes depending on what size coffee maker you are using.
-We have summarised the different sizes below.
+We have summarized the different sizes below.

 Cone Filter Sizes